 - How can you connect it to an overarching theme?

-Thorough communication is essential every step of the way to make sure the design, copy and concept converge nicely into a compelling and on-brand design.
-Make sure you understand the goal of a project before diving in and have regular check-ins with your team when working on long-term projects to make sure you’re still on the same page.
+Thorough communication is essential every step of the way to make sure the design, copy and concept converge nicely into a compelling, on-brand design.
+Make sure you understand the goal of a project before diving in and have regular check-ins with your team when working on long-term projects to ensure you’re still on the same page.
 That way, you can easily tweak the direction of the project if it’s not coming together as desired.

 Keep in mind that it can be challenging for your team to conceptualize your vision from just a preliminary sketch, and they may be hesitant to accept something that pushes boundaries.
 Explain to your team what you’d like to create and clarify why you think it’d be better, fresher, more modern or more forward thinking, and how it will enhance the messaging.

 Oftentimes, clashes between creative professionals and those in other departments stem from merely failing to take the time to grasp the other person’s perspective.
 A team that wavers on the direction of a project will produce weak results, but a team that has a unified, well-communicated vision will work together more effectively to produce a great graphic design.